Medication Summary

 Rufinamide (Banzel)

-An antiepileptic agent that is structurally unrelated to current antiepileptics, rufinamide modulates sodium channel activity, particularly prolongation of the channel's inactive state.
+An antiepileptic agent that is structurally unrelated to other antiepileptics, rufinamide modulates sodium channel activity, particularly prolongation of the channel's inactive state.
 It significantly slows sodium channel recovery and limits sustained repetitive firing of sodium-dependent action potentials.
-In 2008, this drug was approved by the FDA for adjunctive therapy in children aged 4 years older with seizures associated with LGS.
+It is indicated for adjunctive therapy in adults and children aged 1 year or older with seizures associated with LGS.

 Benzodiazepines